Student loans are on hold — should you pay anyway?

-(NerdWallet) – Payments are currently suspended, without interest, for most federal student loan borrowers through Aug.
-31, 2022.
+(NerdWallet) – Payments are currently suspended, without interest, through the end of August for most federal student loan borrowers.
 This policy does not apply to private student loans.

 » MORE: Can Student Loan Borrowers Handle Payments and Inflation, Too?

 Make no mistake: This is a pause on payments, not forgiveness.
 Your debt will be waiting for you when repayment begins at the end of the forbearance, unless the policy changes again.
-While the Biden administration has said it plans to push for expedited $10,000 forgiveness for all federal borrowers, few observers believe such a bill could be moved through Congress quickly.
+While the Biden administration has said it plans to push for expedited $10,000 forgiveness for all federal borrowers, few observers think such a bill could be moved quickly through Congress.

 Until then, here’s how to decide what to do next.